The Ultimate Guide to Swagbucks: Make the Most of Your Rewards With These Tips

 For instance, Amazon pays up to 4 SBs for every dollar you spend on certain item categories.
 That’s roughly 4% cash back on any purchase you make.
 And if you’re anything like me (i.e. everything you buy, you buy on Amazon), that adds up to a good chunk of change every year!

-Amazon is just the beginning; Swagbucks also partners with major brands like Gap, Target and Walmart.
-Just add the Swagbucks Shop page to your bookmarks, and use it every time you plan on buying something online.
+Swagbucks works with major brands like Gap, Target and Walmart.
+Just use the portal every time you plan on buying something online.
 If you’ve installed the SwagButton, this is easy — it’ll alert you anytime you’re visiting a site where you can earn SBs.

 Swag Codes are short combinations of words and numbers that earn you instant SBs (usually between one and five) and expire after a few hours or days.
-You’ll find them “hidden” around the site and social media, and if you’re using the SwagButton or the Android or iOS apps, you’ll be notified every time there’s a new code.
+You’ll find them hidden around the site and social media, and if you’re using the SwagButton or the Android or iOS app, you’ll be notified every time there’s a new code.